 A few years ago, I stopped really marketing my artwork on my Redbubble store because of a few comments I received from people in my early years of blogging (not on WordPress) and on Instagram.
 While; it was not the majority of people, it was enough in my earliest, most vulnerable time of putting myself out there.
 My art had always been a private thing that I only shared with a few close friends and family members for the most part.
 I’m a highly sensitive individual, and that scared me away from “selling” or “offering” what I had to share with the world in that way.

 Of course, I’m finally in a place now where I’ve built up a lot more confidence in my sharing.
-That means if someone doesn’t like what I have to say or offer the world, that’s okay, I’m not for everyone.
+That means if someone doesn’t like what I have to say or offer the world, that is okay.
+I’m not for everyone.
 I’m not asking for permission to speak my truth and express myself freely.
-Of course, I always aim to be respectful and compassionate in all that I do and say, but that doesn’t mean I’m going to stop sharing all parts of myself that I feel called to share with the world, otherwise; I’m doing the world and myself a disservice.
+Of course, I always aim to be respectful and compassionate in all that I do and say, but that does not mean I’m going to stop sharing all parts of myself that I feel called to share with the world, otherwise; I’m doing the world and myself a disservice.

 Smitten by the light of the moon